 Regardless of your seniority, writing an academic CV doesn’t have to be difficult.
-Our expert guide and CV template will teach you how to put together a strong CV that helps you get into the program of your choice.
+Our expert guide and CV template will teach you how to put together a competitive CV that helps you land your next position.

 What to include in an academic CV